Acting for radio and podcast dramas: advanced

 What is the course about?

 Explore microphone techniques and acting for radio at a higher level.
-For those who have completed Acting for radio: beginners and/or improvers courses, or have previous relevant industry experience.
+For those who have completed Acting for Radio Beginners and/or Improvers courses or have previous relevant industry experience.
 You will further develop your skills and experience and knowledge of the sector by performing on mic in various and more challenging radio drama settings.
+This course will be taught in our media studio.

 What will we cover?